kakavi/metabase/docs/users-guide/14-x-rays.md

 ![Compare menu](images/x-rays/x-ray-compare-popover.png)

-If you're already looking at an x-ray of a table or a segment, Metabase will also give you the option to compare the current table or segment to other segments of the table, if there are any.
+If you're already looking at an x-ray of a table or a segment, Kenga Analytics will also give you the option to compare the current table or segment to other segments of the table, if there are any.
 This is a very fast, powerful way to see, for example, how different segments of your users or orders compare to each other.

 ![Comparison](images/x-rays/x-ray-comparison-1.png)
 ![Comparison](images/x-rays/x-ray-comparison-2.png)